 Generally speaking there is a question if a watch is needed to track swimming.
 If you are used to swimming recurring sets, and have access to a pool with a good clock (typically a huge digital timer with seconds) it is not needed.
 But for those who are keen to import all of their activity into other training tracking programs (we cover Strava and Training Peaks below) it is helpful.

 One of the stats that shows up for Apple Watch swim workouts is SWOLF.
-SWOLF is NOT an acronym, instead it is a portmanteau (a work that combines the sound and meaning of two others) that stands for “Swim Golf”.
+SWOLF is NOT an acronym, instead it is a portmanteau (a word that combines the sound and meaning of two others) that is created from “Swim Golf”.

-The concept is to combine the time it took to complete a swim with the number of strokes (like golf) taken to get a type of swim efficiency score over 25 yards.
+The concept is to combine the time it took to complete a swim with the number of strokes taken to get a type of swim efficiency score over 25 yards.
 Like in Golf, a lower score is better.
-For example, swim a 25 yards in 15 seconds while taking 12 strokes and the resultant SWOLF is 27.
-Swim it in 20 seconds with the same 12 strokes and your SWOLF score increases to 32.
+For example, swim a 25 yards in 15 seconds while taking 12 strokes and the resultant SWOLF is 27 since 15+12=27.
+Swim it in 20 seconds with the same 12 strokes and your SWOLF score increases (20+12) to 32.

 If you have not heard of SWOLF before, don’t worry.
 The term is not generally popular, so much so that as of early 2023 it does not even have a wikipedia page.
 It also is not prevalent in any scientific journals, with less than two dozen relevant total hits on Google Scholar and the oldest publication that mentions it dating back only till 2012.
 This was around the same time that Garmin started including it within their software.

 So why does Apple Watch include SWOLF in swims?
 The best guess is that they are simply matching Garmin as a competitor.
 As a statistics SWOLF is easy to calculate, since it is just simple addition of two numbers.
 If you are working on increasing cadence, it has some value, but generally speaking focusing on improving SWOLF is not the best way to achieve long term success.